buresdv/Cork/README.md

 #### Compiling Cork

 0. I recommend you pick a version marked by one of the version tags.
 Those are released versions.
 If you decide to compile the current state of any of the branches, you might encounter experience-breaking bugs and unfinished features
-1. Use the command `git clone https://github.com/buresdv/Cork.git && cd Cork && tuist install && tuist generate --no-binary-cache`.
+1. Use the command `git clone https://github.com/buresdv/Cork.git && cd Cork && mise use tuist@4.25.0 && tuist install && tuist generate --no-binary-cache`.
 Xcode will open the project.

 <div style= "margin-left: 1rem">
   <details>